mrmans0n/clusterer/README.md

 Preparing your app
 ------------------

-You should have a working Google Maps v2 in your application, with the proper keys and all the stuff needed.
+You should have a working Google Maps v2 (the one from Google Play Services 13+) in your application, with the proper keys and all the stuff needed.
 Then you should follow these steps.

 ### In your Model